By Rick Steves

 After breakfast, grab a trolley or taxi to Belém.
 This district, four miles from downtown, is a pincushion of important sights from Portugal's Golden Age, when Vasco da Gama and company made her Europe's richest power.

-The Belém Tower (Torre de Belém), built in Manueline style (ornate Portuguese late Gothic) has guarded Lisbon's harbor since 1520.
-Today it symbolizes the voyages that made her powerful.
-This was the last sight sailors saw as they left and the first one they'd see when they returned, loaded down with gold, diamonds, and venereal diseases.
+The white Belém Tower, built in pure Manueline style (ornate Portuguese late Gothic) has guarded Lisbon's harbor since 1520.
+Today it symbolizes the voyages that made Lisbon powerful.
+This was the last sight sailors saw as they left their homeland, and the first as they returned, loaded down with gold, spices, and social diseases.

 Nearby, the giant Monument to the Discoveries honors Portugal's Prince Henry the Navigator and the country's leading explorers.
 Across the street, the Monastery of Jerónimos is Portugal's most exciting building — with my favorite cloister in Europe.
-King Manuel had this giant church and its cloisters built (using "pepper money," a 5 percent tax on spices brought back from India) as a thanks for the discoveries.
-Sailors would spend their last night here in prayer before embarking on their frightening voyages.
-The Manueline style of this giant church and cloister combines late Gothic and early Renaissance features with motifs from the sea — the source of the wealth that made this art possible.
+King Manuel erected this giant, white limestone church and monastery — which stretches 300 impressive yards along the Lisbon waterfront — as a "thank you" for the discoveries made by early Portuguese explorers.
+It was financed in part with "pepper money," a 5 percent tax on spices brought back from India.
+Manuel built the church near the site of a humble chapel where sailors spent their last night ashore in prayer before embarking on frightening voyages.
+The "Manueline" style of this giant church and cloister combines late Gothic and early Renaissance features with motifs from the sea — the source of the wealth that made this art possible.

-Before leaving Belém, take your taste buds sightseeing at a famous pastry shop, Casa Pasteis de Belém (a block from the monastery at Rua de Belém 88).
-This is the birthplace of the wonderful cream tart called pastel de nata throughout Portugal.
-But in Lisbon, they're called pastel de Belém.
-Since 1837 locals have come here to get them warm out of the oven.
+Before leaving Belém, take your taste buds sightseeing at a famous pastry shop, Casa Pasteis de Belém.
+This is the birthplace of the wonderful cream tart called pastel de nata throughout Portugal, but here is dubbed pastel de Belém.
+Since 1837 locals have come here to get them fresh.
 Sprinkle on the cinnamon and powdered sugar, get a café com leite, and linger.

 Spend the early afternoon in your choice of Lisbon's fine museums waiting for the setting sun to rekindle the action in the Alfama.
 A colorful sailors' quarter, this was the center of the Visigothic town, a rich district during the Arabic period and now the shiver-me-timbers home of Lisbon's fisherfolk.
-One of the few areas to survive the 1755 earthquake, the Alfama is a cobbled cornucopia of Old World color.
+The Alfama is a cobbled cornucopia of pre-earthquake Old World color.